KartikP/GPT3.5-PDFSummarizer/README.md

 - PyPDF2 package

 Just a little test with their API.
+Includes bitcoin whitepaper in data folder.